AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 chart.drillUp();
 ```

-This sample shows how to drill down to a particular item, drill up, and add the drilldown path to the title of the chart (by using a custom function):
+This sample shows how to drill down to a particular item, drill up, and add the drilldown path to the title of the chart by using a custom function:

 {sample}BCT\_Treemap\_Chart\_15{sample}